benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q007.png)

-_**Q8:** Any person that was born before 1970 and died, or that his father was born before or at 1/1/1950_
+_**Q8:** Any person that was born before 1970 and died, or that his father was born no later than 1/1/1950_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)